Tasks Performed by MLatom

 Note that hyperparameter tuning can be performed together with model validation.
 This means that for example one can perform outer loop of the cross-validation for model validation and tune hyperparameters via inner loop of the cross-validation.

 MLatom can be also used to estimate first derivatives from an ML model.
-It can be useful, if an ML model has been created for energies, and one wants to estimate forces.
 Two scenarios are possible:

-- partial derivatives are calculated for each dimension of given input vectors (analytical derivatives for Gaussian kernel, numerical derivatives for other kernels);
+- partial derivatives are calculated for each dimension of given input vectors (analytical derivatives for Gaussian and Matern kernels);

-- first derivatives are calculated in XYZ coordinates for input files containing molecular XYZ coordinates (only numerical derivatives).
+- first derivatives are calculated in XYZ coordinates for input files containing molecular XYZ coordinates (analytical derivatives for the RE and Coulomb matrix descriptors).

 MLatom can significantly accelerate the calculation of cross-section with the Nuclear Ensemble Approach (NEA).